 Jorge Lorenzo won the Japanese Grand Prix on Honda's track in Motegi, but Marc Marquez' second place gave them the world title when and where it mattered.
 Valentino Rossi was third and Dani Pedrosa 4th, setting up a 3 way scrap for runner up with only 3 points separating him, Lorenzo & Pedrosa.
 Tom Lutthi took a classy win in Moto2 from hard charging Maverick Vinales and Tito Rabat (who increased his championship lead to 38 points).
 And in Moto3 a devastating mistake 3 bends from home for Britain's Danny Kent let Alex Marquez, Efren Vasquez, Brad Binder & Scotland's John McPhee through for the top 4 slots while Miller, the man Kent was battling with, came home 5th with Kent 6th.

-Dorna Sports and Circuit of Wales have signed a historic agreement to relocate the British Grand Prix to the yet to be built track in South Wales.
+Dorna Sports and Circuit of Wales, CoW, have signed a historic agreement to relocate the British Grand Prix to the yet to be built track in South Wales.
 The 2015 MotoGP will be run at a British track still to be announced, but only two are capable, the present franchise at Silverstone or fans favourite Donington Park.
 Watch this space!